Following the fellowship, trainees will be fully prepared for board-certification in gastroenterology. Learn more:

 The field of gastroenterology has been divided into 17 areas in the Gastroenterology Core Curriculum, and into 19 core knowledge areas requiring achievement of competency as defined by the ACGME subspecialty program requirements, encompassing the breadth of knowledge and skills required for the practice of gastroenterology.
 These areas include not only the traditional curricular content of gastroenterology and hepatology but also associated disciplines such as nutrition, pathology, radiology, surgery, endoscopy, and research.

 Fellows will provide care for patients in the hospitals’ intensive care units (including medical, cardiac, surgical, cardiothoracic, neurosurgical, and trauma units), as well as in a variety of outpatient settings where fellows will provide continuity care to ambulatory patients.
-Fellows will have the opportunity to participate in various subspecialty clinics, including Functional Bowel, IBD, Celiac, and Liver Transplant clinics.
+Fellows will have the opportunity to participate in various subspecialty clinics, IBD, Celiac, and Liver Transplant clinics.
 A rotation in pediatric gastroenterology is available through an affiliation with Children’s Hospital of Pittsburgh of UPMC.

-The hospitals’ facilities include all up-to-date general endoscopy equipment including scopes with capacity for narrow-band imaging and magnification endoscopy, ERCP and fluoroscopic equipment including sphincter manometry, cholangioscopy, electrohydraulic and laser lithotripsy; also EUS and fine needle aspiration, capsule endoscopy and radiographic equipment with digital video imaging, as well as technology to perform radiofrequency ablation, endoscopic mucosal resection, placement of advanced enteral nutrition devices, and enteral and pancreatico-biliary stenting.
+Fellows will learn endoscopy at our two core teaching hospitals and two ambulatory endoscopy centers.
+These facilities include all up-to-date general endoscopy equipment including scopes with capacity for narrow-band imaging and magnification endoscopy, ERCP and fluoroscopic equipment including sphincter manometry, cholangioscopy, electrohydraulic and laser lithotripsy; also EUS and fine needle aspiration, capsule endoscopy and radiographic equipment with digital video imaging, as well as technology to perform radiofrequency ablation, endoscopic mucosal resection, placement of advanced enteral nutrition devices, and enteral and pancreatico-biliary stenting.
 A full complement of support services, including anesthesiology, pathology, diagnostic and interventional radiology, surgery, and oncology are available.

 Fellows in our program will be assigned each year to rotations consisting of 12 blocks of approximately 1 month each at Allegheny General Hospital (AGH) or West Penn Hospital (WPH).